 Whenever you do lawn repairs, remember to keep your pet away from any area with new grass seed.
 You don't need to worry about your dog, but you do need to protect your future grass.
 New grass seed needs time to germinate and get established with strong healthy roots before it's ready for Fido to visit and play.
 A good rule of thumb is to let grass grow and mow it at least three to four times before you allow dog or people traffic.

-To help prevent dog urine spots around your lawn, the best plan of attack is to train your pooch to relieve himself in a specific area of your yard.1 Mulch an area of your landscape with natural wood mulch so it blends in well and Fido can urinate somewhere other than on your grass.
+To help prevent dog urine spots around your lawn, the best plan of attack is to train your pooch to relieve himself in a specific area of your yard.
+Mulch an area of your landscape with natural wood mulch so it blends in well and Fido can urinate somewhere other than on your grass.
 Dogs usually respond well to the extra attention and praise that using their special spot brings.

 Avoid using mulch made from cocoa bean hulls, even though it smells nice and chocolaty and looks good.
-Cocoa bean hulls can be toxic to your canine friend if he decides to investigate that smell and see how things taste—and he probably will.
+Cocoa bean hulls can be toxic to your canine friend if he decides to see how things taste — and he probably will.

 Some pet stores and even vet clinics offer dietary supplements that promise to change the nitrogen content or pH of dog urine.
 However, there is no scientific evidence that these products work.
 Some of these supplements are known to cause urinary system problems and other dangerous issues for some pets, such as calcium deposits in young dogs.1

 Dogs, especially puppies, have a lot of energy that they often devote to digging.
-They may dig for entertainment, to try and escape, or to hunt prey such as moles.3 It can take some time to train your dog to stop digging once they develop the habit, so intervene early—with attention, training and praise—to stop digging problems right away.
+They may dig for entertainment, to try and escape, to hunt prey such as moles — or just out of boredom.
+It can take some time to train your dog to stop digging once they develop the habit, so intervene early — with attention, training and praise — to stop digging problems right away.